raynaharrisphd/raynaharrisphd.github.io/_posts/2026-03-29-kapalabhati-yoga.md

 ---

-Kapalabhati Breath (aka Skull Shining Breath) is primarily practiced in seated poses with a straight spine but can be incorporated into other asanas like table top and bridge to bring additional awareness and focus on the abdomine.
+Kapalabhati Breath (aka Skull Shining Breath) is primarily practiced in seated poses with a straight spine but can be incorporated into other asanas like table top and bridge to bring additional awareness and focus on the abdomen.

 ## Class Outline